semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ## Deduplicating findings

 Semgrep App scans are performed on both mainline (trunk) and non-mainline branches.
-Findings are generated on a per-branch basis.
+Semgrep App generates findings on a per-branch basis.
 Duplicate findings arise due to scans occurring on the same code in different branches.

 There are two types of scans: